0xMukesh/0xMukesh/README.md

 # Hey! 👋

 I'm Mukesh — A passionate backend engineer from India, who is surfing around in the world of web3 🏄‍♂️.
-I love building crazy stuff on [Solana](https://solana.com) and [Polygon](https://polygon.technology).
+I love building crazy stuff on [Solana](https://solana.com)

 I mainly build products in the web3 space and do a "**lot**" experiments with the latest tech in backend ecosystem